QCOP/it-info/README.md

 On the repo, there is a settings tab.
 You'll have to open it.

-[logo]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step3_1.png "Logo Title Text 2"
+[logo7]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step3_1.png "Logo Title Text 2"

 Scroll down to the `Github Pages` section.
 Use the `source` dropdown and select the `master branch`.
 This means all files on `master` will go to the website.

-[logo2]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step3_2.png "Logo Title Text 2"
+[logo28]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step3_2.png "Logo Title Text 2"

 Now you should be able to go to `https://qcop.github.io/qcop-20__` and see the website.
 It may take a few minutes.
 If you can't after 2 hours, you did something wrong.